garrettgman/garrettgman.github.io/draft.md

 _note: explain data first.
 Then introduce experimental science as a way to motivate "Why do data science?"_

+***
+## Newton's Second Law

+I'll use this second law as an example throughout the rest of the chapter, so let's make sure we understand it. $$F = MA$$ is the second of Newton's three laws of motion.
+These three rules explain how the physical universe behaves, and you've probably heard of them before.

+The first law of motion states that an object at rest (or in motion) will stay at rest (or in motion) until a force acts upon it.

+The second law explains how the motion of an object will change when a force is applied.
+A force will cause an object to speed up or slow down according to the relationship $$F = MA$$.
+Here is how that plays out in real life.
+If you were to compete in an olympic shotput event, you would begin by holding a shotput ball at rest next to your chin.
+Next you would launch the ball forward with your arm.
+This applies a force ($$F$$) to the ball which causes the ball to accelerate ($$A$$).
+Since shotput balls are massive ($$M$$), you won't be able to make it accelerate very fast ($$A = \frac{F}{M}$$).
+As a result, the shotput travels at a fairly slow speed and does not go very far before gravity causes it to fall to the ground.

+You could repeat this event with a softball.
+A softball is about the same size as a shotput, but has much less mass ($$M$$).
+As a result, you can accelerate it to a much greater speed than a shotput even if you use the same amount of force to throw it.
+This will cause the softball to travel farther before gravity brings it to the ground.

+It would take very little engineering to measure the force, acceleration, and mass involved in each of these throws.
+As a result, we could collect data about Newton's Second Law.

+***

 ## Experimental science

 When most people think of science they think of experimental science, a very popular method for discovering natural laws.
 To conduct experimental science, you employ a method that follows these general steps: